 2. References and business performance.

 Check out references from other customers that use the 3PL provider and get a report on the company’s performance over the last few years.
 Seek out references and information about on-time deliveries versus delays, and how they compensate businesses when there are problems.
 See what their customers are saying about them - customer case studies and quotes are a good indicator of how the 3PL provider has built and maintained the customer relationship.

 3. Compatible technology

-If you’re rockin’ a cloud-based inventory management system, you should probably choose a company that is similarly cutting-edge and ready to integrate with your system.
+If you’re rockin’ a cloud-based inventory management system, you should probably choose a company that is similarly cutting-edge and ready to integrate with your stock control software.
 Ensure that the 3PL provider’s technology works with how you work.

 Hiring a 3PL company to take care of your logistics can really improve your supply chain and increase sales.
-Take the time to weigh the pros and cons, and to ensure a good fit between you and your third-party logisitics provider.
+Take the time to weigh the pros and cons, and to ensure a good fit between your inventory management system and your third-party logisitics provider.